 In this SFI Community Lecture, neuroscientist Danielle S. Bassett discusses emerging work assessing network constraints on the learnability of relational knowledge, and physical constraints on the development of interconnected patterns in neural systems.
 What do the correspondences between these domains tell us about the nature of modeling and computation in our brains, and mechanisms for knowledge acquisition?
 Can we, as networks, use network science to think about ourselves?

 Danielle S. Bassett is a physicist and systems neuroscientist at the University of Pennsylvania.
-A 2014 MacArthur and Sloan fellow, she applies concepts from physics and mathematics to understand the the brain’s network structures and function.
+A 2014 MacArthur and Sloan fellow, she applies concepts from physics and mathematics to understand the brain’s network structures and function.

-Watch the video:
+Watch some of the highlights: